Package 'visStatistics'

 Value

-NULL, if no type or fileName is provided, TRUE if graph is created
+NULL, if no type or fileName is provided, file path if graph is created

 Examples